lennart-benschop/arturo/documents/kernel.md

 ## Sound

-An RP2040PC has two sound channels at present they are separated, and the test_app.c shows an example of the required driver function.
+An RP2040PC has two sound channels at present they are separated by default, and the test_app.c shows an example of the required driver function.

 The concept is that *SNDGetNextSample()* is called to get the next sample at a frequency of *SNDGetSampleFrequency()* , and you can figure out what you want the output level to be.
 In the example in test_app.c channel 1 (right) returns white noise, channel 0 (left) a square wave beep.